Lifestyle

 You can also take some simple steps to help reduce your energy use, such as switching appliances off at the wall when they’re not in use or close doors to unused rooms to reduce the area you need to heat or cool.

-*These examples assume a usage charge of 30c/kWh (incl.
-GST), which is based on a simple average of EnergyAustralia’s peak anytime (flat rate) residential usage tariffs for Flexi Plan in the areas we supply electricity (VIC, NSW, SA, QLD and ACT).
-Excludes discounts and supply to property charges.
-Rate is current as of October 2022.
-Our figures are based on typical new appliances with energy consumption values sourced from energyrating.gov.au/calculator unless otherwise stated.
-Figures are indicative only and have been rounded to nearest whole number.
-Actual running costs of your appliances may vary due to factors including age, size and model of the appliance, how it is used, where you live and the tariff(s) you pay for electricity usage.
+*The examples below assume a 37c/kWh usage charge, which is based on a simple average of EnergyAustralia’s peak anytime (flat rate) residential usage tariffs for Flexi Plan, excluding discounts, in the areas we supply electricity (VIC, NSW, SA, QLD and ACT).
+Rate is current as of September 2023 and includes GST.
+Supply to property charges are excluded.
+Our figures are based on typical new appliances with energy consumption values sourced from the energyrating.gov.au calculator unless stated otherwise.
+Figures are indicative only and actual running costs of your appliances may vary due to factors including the age, size and model of the appliance, how it is used, where you live and the tariff(s) you pay for electricity usage.
 Customers with time-of-use or demand tariffs may be able to take advantage of cheaper rates by using appliances in off-peak periods.